Kitura/Kitura-StencilTemplateEngine/README.md

 Stencil template engine plugin

 ## Summary
-Kitura-StencilTemplateEngine is a plugin for [Kitura Template Engine](https://github.com/IBM-Swift/Kitura-TemplateEngine.git) for using [Stencil](https://github.com/kylef/Stencil) with the `Kitura` server framework.
+Kitura-StencilTemplateEngine is a plugin for [Kitura Template Engine](https://github.com/IBM-Swift/Kitura-TemplateEngine.git) for using [Stencil](https://github.com/kylef/Stencil) with the [Kitura](https://github.com/IBM-Swift/Kitura) server framework.
 This makes it easy to use Stencil templating, with a Kitura server, to create an HTML page with integrated Swift variables.

 ## Stencil Template File
 The template file is basically HTML with gaps where we can insert code and variables.
 [Stencil](https://github.com/kylef/Stencil) is a templating language used to write a template file and Kitura-StencilTemplateEngine can use any standard Stencil template.

-The [Stencil user guide](https://stencil.fuller.li/en/latest/) provides documentation and examples on writting a Stencil Template File.
+The [Stencil user guide](https://stencil.fuller.li/en/latest/) provides documentation and examples on writing a Stencil Template File.

-By default the Kitura Router will look in the 'Views' folder for Stencil template files with the extention '.stencil'.
+By default the Kitura Router will look in the 'Views' folder for Stencil template files with the extension '.stencil'.

 ## Example